 Opening a Bank Account for Estate Funds

-To collect the deceased person's cash assets and to have a way to pay the bills, you'll need a bank account for estate funds.
-Here's how it works.
+To settle a deceased person's estate, you'll need a separate bank account for estate funds.

-Once you have been appointed executor by the probate court, you'll probably want to open a bank account in the name of the estate.
-Usually, an account for an estate is registered this way, or something similar: "Estate of Gerald S. Smith, Deceased, Pamela S. Smith, executor."
+Once you've been appointed executor or personal representative by the probate court, you'll probably want to open a bank account in the name of the estate.
+Usually, an account for an estate is registered in this or a similar way: "Estate of Gerald S. Smith, Deceased, Pamela S. Smith, executor."

 During a typical probate, which lasts less than a year, a basic checking account will work.
 You can deposit any estate income into it and use the funds to pay debts and expenses.
 Especially if a significant amount of money is involved, try to find an account that pays at least a small amount of interest.